Raynaud syndrome: Secondary

 Raynaud syndrome can precede these other diseases by many years, making it the first presenting symptom.
 This may be the case in the CREST syndrome, of which Raynaud's is a part.

 Patients with secondary Raynaud's can also have symptoms related to their underlying diseases.
 Raynaud's phenomenon is the initial symptom that presents for 70% of patients with scleroderma, a skin and joint disease.

 When Raynaud's phenomenon is limited to one hand or one foot, it is referred to as unilateral Raynaud's.
 This is an uncommon form, and it is always secondary to local or regional vascular disease.
 It commonly progresses within several years to affect other limbs as the vascular disease progresses.

 Mechanism

-Three main changes are seen in the mechanism of Raynaud's phenomenon which are reduced blood flow, blood vessel constriction, and neurogenic, inflammatory, and immune responses.
-It is induced by mental stress and a cold atmosphere.
-In all cases, the primary cause is an underlying hyperactivation of the sympathetic nervous system.
-Although, with different types, the exact pathophysiology differs.
-In the primary type, there is an increase in sensitivity due to the reasons mentioned above resulting in vasoconstriction.
-In the secondary type, normal activity of blood vessels is disrupted due to the same reasons mentioned above causing vasoconstriction which leads to ischemia and tissue death.
+Three main changes are seen in the mechanism of Raynaud's phenomenon: reduced blood flow, blood vessel constriction, and neurogenic, inflammatory, and immune responses.
+It is induced by emotional stress and coldness.
+In all cases, the primary cause is an underlying hyperactivation of the sympathetic nervous system, although the exact pathophysiology differs depending on the type.
+In the primary type, there is an increase in sensitivity due to the issues mentioned above, resulting in vasoconstriction.
+In the secondary type, normal activity of blood vessels is disrupted due to the same issues, causing vasoconstriction which leads to ischemia and tissue death.